sighupio/fury-kubernetes-ingress/katalog/cert-manager/README.md

 <!-- <KFD-DOCS> -->

-cert-manager is an automation tool to manage and issue TLS certificates from various issuing resource in a Kubernetes native way.
+cert-manager is an automation tool to manage and issue TLS certificates from various issuing resources in a Kubernetes native way.
 It ensures that certificates are valid and attempts to renew them before expiry.

 This package deploys cert-manager to be used with [Let's Encrypt](https://letsencrypt.org/) as the Certificate Authority.